WHMIS Labels: Supplier vs Workplace Labels Guide

 "Danger" is reserved for the most severe WHMIS hazard categories: products that can kill, cause permanent damage, or create immediately life-threatening situations (e.g., "Fatal if swallowed," "Causes severe skin burns").
 "Warning" is used for less severe but still significant hazards (e.g., "Harmful if swallowed," "Causes skin irritation").
 When a product qualifies for both, only "Danger" appears on the label.
 The more protective word always wins.

 Signal words and hazard statements are the foundation of WHMIS.
+For a complete overview of every WHMIS component, see our WHMIS basics guide.
 "Danger" and "Warning" are not suggestions.
 They are standardized alerts backed by toxicity data and federal regulation.

 If your crew cannot tell you the difference between the two, you have a gap.
 Gaps in chemical safety send people to the hospital.